HL7/davinci-dtr/input/pagecontent/specification.md

 ### Retrieval of Payer resources and SMART Launch
 The DTR process will need to retrieve resources from a payer IT system to operate properly.
 This application will need to obtain a FHIR Questionnaire and associated Clinical Quality Language (CQL) logic files in order to execute.
 Where ever the questionnaires, CQL, and value sets are made available.
 The Payer can specify the endpoint to be a Payer's, a third party, Utilization Management Organization, or Business Association.

+All Questionnaires and valuesets retrieved **SHALL** be version specific, as breaking changes may occur between versions and would likely cause failures or inconsistent data.

 The information needed to obtain the required resources will be provided as escaped JSON in the `appContext` property of the Clinical Decision Support (CDS) Hooks Card Link object, as described in [CDS Hooks](specification.html#use-of-cardlinks).
 When launched in context of CRD and a CDS Hook, that object will have the following properties:

 | Field    | Optionality | Cardinality | Type  | Description |